 Figure 6.16: Feed up design with cutaway and top view to illustrate how it operates.

 This design originated from using a feed screw to push the components up.
-That was deemed inefficient, as it would require a lot of space to house the delivery mechanism with a feed screw and a IC tube.
+That was deemed inefficient, as it would require a lot of space to house the delivery mechanism with a feed screw and an IC tube.
 The solution, as illustrated in Figure 6.16, was to use a timing belt with a small plate-like attachment that would gradually push the components in the component tube up as the timing belt progresses.
 The component would reach the top of the tube and be pushed out and fall.
 This fall would be controlled by tilting the mechanism in a specific direction so the fall could be predictable.
 The timing belt would be driven by a stepper motor with pulleys, as the fine movement from a stepper motor would provide the accuracy needed.
 The steps could be counted to determine how far the plate was up the tube and how far it needed to travel to dispense a component.

-The reason why this design was not favored was because of its complexity and the fact that a modified component tube would be required.
+The reason why this design was not favoured was because of its complexity and the fact that a modified component tube would be required.
 This modified component tube would be fixed and the restocking process would entail manually putting components into this tube.
 The complexity stemmed from the mounting, and although trivial, it would be more complicated than the previously discussed solutions.
-This design may have had some advantages as it was designed to be non component specific, meaning one design could satisfy the specifications of multiple package sizes.
+This design may have had some advantages as it was designed to be non-component specific, meaning one design could satisfy the specifications of multiple package sizes.
 The success of the horizontal roller is the main reason why the feed-up design was never tested.

 6.3 ENCLOSURE